CultureConnect2024/Culture-Connect-API/README.md

 **Response:**
 - **200 OK** - If the login sucessfully.
+- **401 Unauthorized** - If the login failt with Incorrect username or password .
 - **500 Internal Server Error** - If the database connection fails or login fails.